The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 People walking in St Stephen's Green Shopping centre in Dublin

-Next stroll down Dublin’s most famous shopping street, Grafton Street.
+Next, stroll down Dublin’s most famous shopping street, Grafton Street.
 It is our favourite place in the whole world to go people watching and it is always a hive of activity.
-Just a short walk from Grafton Street you will find one of Dublin’s most famous statues, Molly Malone.
+Just a short walk from Grafton Street, you will find one of Dublin’s most famous statues, Molly Malone.

 “In Dublin’s fair city, where the girls are so pretty I first set my eyes on sweet Molly Malone as she wheeled her wheelbarrow through streets broad and narrow crying, “Cockles and mussels, alive, alive, oh!”